xyjprc/hon/README.md

 ##### max-order
 For each path, the rule extraction process attempts to increase the order until the maximum order is reached.
 The default value of 5 should be sufficient for most applications.
 Setting this value as 1 will yield a conventional first-order network.
 Discussion of this parameter (how it influences the accuracy of representation and the size of the network) is given in the supporting information of the paper.

 > Setting this parameter too large may result in (1) long running time and/or (2) exhausting the heap and die silently (run sbcl with larger dynamic-space-size).
-Try increasing the value of this parameter progressively: if max-order is 5 but the rules extracted show at most 3rd order, then there is no need further increasing max-order.
+Try increasing the value of this parameter progressively: if max-order is 5 but the rules extracted show at most 3rd order, then there is no need to further increase the max-order.

 ##### min-support
 Observations that are less than min-support are discarded during preprocessing.